Lego Friends: Books

 In June 2012, two books based on the Friends theme were released.
-Lego Friends: Welcome to Heartlake City and Lego Friends: Perfect Pet Show were released on June 18, 2012, by DK.
-DK also released a Lego Brickmaster book based on the Friends theme on September 17, 2012.
+Lego Friends: Welcome to Heartlake City and Lego Friends: Perfect Pet Show were released on June 18 by DK.
+DK also released a Lego Brickmaster book based on the Friends theme on September 17 of the same year.

 Video games and apps

 Lego Friends video game

 Lego Friends is a Lego-themed life simulation video game developed by Hellbent Games and published by Warner Bros.
 Interactive Entertainment, which is based on the Lego Friends theme.
 The game was first released for Nintendo 3DS systems on 12 November 2013, and for Nintendo DS systems on 8 April 2014.
 The game was later released for iOS devices on 31 July 2014.

 Lego Friends Heartlake Rush

-Lego Friends Heartlake Rush is a 3D driving game that was developed by LEGO System A/S and is designed for children aged 4+.
+Lego Friends Heartlake Rush is a 3D driving game that was developed by Lego System A/S and is designed for children aged 4+.
 Players choose one of the Friends characters and navigate through a series of road obstacles.
 The game was released on iOS and Google Play.